w233w/cs601-term-project/README.md

 Shell scripting is used to on-click update github pages.

 # Deprecated version
 > Personal archive purpose, don't grade it.
-Just ignore it.
+It is not a part of term project.

 https://github.com/w233w/MET-CS601-Term-Project